gprMax/gprMax/docs/source/user_libs_landmines.rst

 The landmine models and the metal can be used with a cubic spatial resolution of either 1mm or 2mm.

 The dielectric properties of the landmines were obtained through an iterative process of matching numerical and laboratory measurements of scattered electromagnetic fields in free space.
-A full description of how the models were created can be found at http://dx.doi.org/10.1109/JSTARS.2015.2468597.
+A full description of how the models were created can be found at the reference given by the aforementioned attribution/cite.

 Package overview
 ================